pmaillot/wapi/README.md

 As a last example, inquiring WING token CH_1_NAME will return the string currently used for naming channel 1.
 The function returns WSUCCESS if the requested operation was successful, other values can be returned, such as WZERO if no suitable format was found for adapting token value to str, or WSEND_TCP_ERROR if an error took place while communicating with WING.
 Attempting to get a value from a token of type NODE will return WNODE.

 The Get functions presented above are all “one shot read” functions so to speak; They request data from WING, expect the right data to be returned and upon a single TCP operation retrieving the currently available network record, they will return the buffer content, adapting it to the requested type of data.
-This is the most efficient way to gather information from the console, but come with a major caveat if someone is also manipulating (locally or remotely) the desk.
+This is the most efficient way to gather information from the console, but comes with a major caveat if someone is also manipulating (locally or remotely) the desk.
 Indeed, as other changes take place and assuming your communication channel is in an ‘open’ state (i.e. your last communication with WING is less than 10s old), the console will natively send you changes that are taking place, resulting of the local or remote changes operated onto the desk.
-So, when a “one shot read” request arrives and is served, it is very likely to get data that does not correspond to the token that was part of the Get function, resulting in inconsistent data.
+So, when a “one shot read” request arrives and is served, it will sort through the received data for the expected token, and in doing this will discard the data received prior to finding the correct token.

-Wapi therefore provides another set of Get functions for applications requiring a tighter control over the data they exchange with WING.
-In this new set of functions, the Get instance will gather information from WING over a given period of time and filter the possibly multiple  received tokens for one matching the specified token provided at call time.
+Wapi therefore provides another set of Get functions for applications requiring a timed control over the data they exchange with WING.
+In this new set of functions, the Get instance will as for the non-timed versions gather information from WING over a given period of time and filter the possibly multiple  received tokens for one matching the specified token provided at call time.
 Only when the specified token is received or time has expired will the function process the data it received.

 # int wGetFloatTokenTimed(wtoken tokenval, float *fval, int timeout)